 The ACEs Study: Quantifying the Lifelong Cost

 The results, published in 1998 in the American Journal of Preventive Medicine, were unexpected in their scale.
 Nearly two-thirds of participants reported at least one ACE; 12 percent reported four or more.
-The health consequences had a clear dose-response relationship: individuals with four or more ACEs had a 390 percent higher risk of chronic pulmonary obstructive disease, a 240 percent higher risk of hepatitis, a 460 percent higher risk of depression, and a 1220 percent higher risk of attempted suicide compared to those with no ACEs.
+The health consequences had a clear dose-response relationship: individuals with four or more ACEs had a 390 percent higher risk of chronic obstructive pulmonary disease, a 240 percent higher risk of hepatitis, a 460 percent higher risk of depression, and a 1220 percent higher risk of attempted suicide compared to those with no ACEs.
 Adults with six or more ACEs had a median life expectancy 20 years shorter than those with no ACEs.

 The mechanisms include direct neurobiological effects (chronic stress dysregulation during critical developmental periods), behavioural pathways (substance use, risk-taking, poor health behaviours as coping strategies), and social pathways (impaired attachment, reduced educational achievement, economic disadvantage).
 The ACEs study did not merely demonstrate that childhood trauma has lasting consequences; it demonstrated that it is among the most significant determinants of adult health across virtually every domain examined.